Internal resistance to apartheid: Trade union movement

 After apartheid began, South Africa economically flourished due to its newly found trade relations.
 Products such as gold and coal were being traded along the nation's coastal lines to western countries.
 The products were mined by black labour workers, who were split up by Bantustan law, which designated different black South African tribes to work in give areas.
 It was a strategic move that allowed the white people to easily direct labour.

 In 1973, labour action in South Africa was renewed as a result of the numerous strikes in Durban.
 Abuse of black workers was common, and many black people were consequently paid less than a living wage.
-In January, 2,000 workers of the Coronation Brick and Tile Company went on strike for a pay raise (from under R10 to R20 a week), incorporating Gandhi's views of civil resistance into their rebellions.
+In January, 2,000 workers of the Coronation Brick and Tile Company went on strike for a pay raise (from under R10 to R20 a week), incorporating Mahatma Gandhi's views of civil resistance into their rebellions.
 The strike drew a lot attention and encouraged other workers to strike.
 Strikes for higher wages, improved working conditions and the end of exploitation occurred throughout this period.
 Other industrial and municipal workers were inspired by the brick and tile workers and also walked off their jobs.
 A month later, 30,000 black labour workers were on strike in Durban.
 The entire apartheid system, relied on black labour workers to keep its economy growing, thus the strikes strategically disrupted the system of power.
 Not only did these strikes distort the nation's economy, they also inspired students to strike on their own.
 The Durban labour strikes were a foundation for rebellions such as the Soweto Uprising.

 Police employed tear gas and violence against the strikers, but could not apprehend the masses of people involved.
 The strikers never chose individuals to stand for them because they would be the first to be detained.
 Blacks were not permitted trade unions, which meant that the government could not act against any particular individuals.
 Strikes usually concluded when income boosts were tendered, but these were generally lower than what had been insisted upon.